 We can use viewpoint sentence adverbs to answer questions.
 They are considered pro-sentences because they substitute the whole sentence.
 The following types of adverbs can be used as pro-sentences:

 Some discourse markers can act as a pro-sentence.
 Three of the most common ones are:

 So as Pro-sentence

-With some verbs, especially in short answers, we can use 'so' instead of repeating the whole sentence:
+With some verbs, especially in short answers, we can use 'so' instead of repeating the whole sentence.
+For example:

-We sometimes use 'so' at the beginning of the sentence, especially in short responses with reporting verbs such as believe, say, tell, hear, and read:
+Sometimes we use 'so' at the beginning of the sentence, especially in short responses with reporting verbs such as 'believe', 'say', 'tell', 'hear', and 'read':

 So with Verbs of Expectation and Belief